metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_kamelet_binding_v1alpha1.md

 Read-Only:

-- `error_handler` (Map of String) ErrorHandler is an optional handler called upon an error occuring in the integration
+- `error_handler` (Map of String) ErrorHandler is an optional handler called upon an error occurring in the integration
 - `integration` (Attributes) Integration is an optional integration used to specify custom parameters (see [below for nested schema](#nestedatt--spec--integration))
 - `replicas` (Number) Replicas is the number of desired replicas for the binding
 - `service_account_name` (String) Custom SA to use for the binding